Arksine/moonraker/docs/configuration.md

 #
 #   If not configured then no objects will be tracked and published to
 #   the klipper/status topic.
-publish_combined_status: True
+publish_split_status: False
+#   Configures how to publish status updates to MQTT.
+#
-#   Defaults to True.
-All Klipper object state updates will be published to
+#   When set to False (default), all Klipper object state updates will be
-#   a single mqtt state with the following topic:
+#   published to a single mqtt state with the following topic:
 #     {instance_name}/klipper/status
-publish_split_status: False
+#
-#   Defaults to False.
-All Klipper object state updates will be published to
+#   When set to True, all Klipper object state updates will be published to
 #   separate mqtt topics derived from the object and item in the following
 #   format:
 #     {instance_name}/klipper/state/{objectname}/{statename}